igorsharay/next-millionaire-game/README.md

 #### Basic representation of the popular game "Who wants to be a millionaire?".

+The game can be played by this [link](https://next-millionaire-game.vercel.app).

 ## Available Scripts

 In the project directory, you can: